 Our individual color preferences will usually supersede any overarching color trends.

-If you are a die hard Anaheim Angels fan, then you will prefer the colors red and white, while having strong distaste for the colors green and yellow, those of the Oakland A’s.
+If you are a die-hard Anaheim Angels fan, then you will prefer the colors red and white, while having a strong distaste for the colors green and yellow, those of the Oakland A’s.

 Psychology of Color in Design